kyle-johnson/rollup-plugin-optimize-lodash-imports/packages/rollup-plugin/README.md

 There is also an option to use [lodash-es](https://www.npmjs.com/package/lodash-es) for projects which ship CommonJS and ES builds: the ES build will be transformed to import from `lodash-es`.

+Note: versions of this plugin prior to 5.x supported NodeJS 12 and Rollup 2.x - 3.x.
+If you need support for these older versions, please use the 4.x release.
+[Rollup 4.x contains significant performance improvements](https://github.com/rollup/rollup/releases/tag/v4.0.0) over previous versions and is highly recommended.

 ### This input

 ```javascript